fabiomilheiro/redtest/Readme.md

 ### ICalculation

-Abstraction to that calculations must implement.
+Abstraction that calculations must implement.

 By forcing the need to implement an interface, we allow for more calculations to be introduced without the need to change other working parts of the program.